jluk/ACC-Documentation/How-to/acc-persisting-storage.md

 # Persisting storage (preview)
 The Cloud Console allows users to attach their own fileshare held in Azure Storage to maintain file persistence across console sessions.
+Anything stored in Azure Files is subject to regular Azure Storage pricing.
+[Click here for details on Azure Files prices.]((https://azure.microsoft.com/en-us/pricing/details/storage/files/))

+Cloud Console file storage works in two ways: <br>
-* Your Azure Storage fileshare will mount as a subdirectory within the user $HOME directory named `clouddrive` via SMB protocol.
+1. File shares will mount as a `clouddrive` subdirectory in your user $HOME - use this to [upload/download to/from your local machine via Azure Portal](#upload-or-download-local-files)
-* Multiple users may interact with this storage account concurrently for team workflows.
-* This is under active development so expect behavior to evolve over time, please leave feedback on the Teams discussion for us to consider.
+2. Your user $HOME directory will persist as an .img file stored in your mounted file share (.img defaults to 5GB)

+This enables many use cases such as: <br>
+* Upload/download local files to/from the Cloud Console via clouddrive
+* Persisting ssh keys stored in .ssh across sessions (captured in mounted file share's .img)
+* Allowing multiple users to edit a shared file share from the Cloud Console

 ## How it works
 Upon choosing to mount an Azure Storage account, the Cloud Console will add a "tag" to the selected storage account using the format: <br>